cylc/cylc-admin/docs/proposal-spawn-on-d.md

 ### Restart

-In SoS we only store gross task state in the DB infer prerequisite status from that on restart (then rely on dependency negotiation to (re-)satisfy prerequisites of waiting tasks at start-up).
+In SoS we only store gross task state in the DB, and infer prerequisite status from that on restart (then rely on dependency negotiation to (re-)satisfy prerequisites of waiting tasks at start-up).
 For SoD we'll need to store actual prerequisite status in the DB, not just task state.
 But that's easy to do.